 Sensor Support (ISSDEV- 2783) The Sensor Support feature is not compatible with Python language projects in this release of System Studio.
 Users are unable to use the Sensor Support view to add or remove sensors to such projects and an error message is displayed when open.
 Users can add or remove sensors to projects manually by editing the source code files and by appending the UPM Python module installation directory to the project's PYTHONPATH.
 Visual Studio Installation of Intel System Studio with Microsoft Visual Studio 2017 integration hangs and fails on some systems.
-User may see errors or the installation may complete successfully with no error/crashes, however, the integration to Visual Studio 2017 is not installed.
-Installing Visual Studio 2017 version 15.3.3 may resolve this issue.
-For additional workaround options, see: https://software.intel.com/en- us/articles/intel-software- development-tools-integration-to- vs2017-issue Yocto compatible Linux Platform Project Development If the default browser is already open and Intel System Studio is installed as a root user, Toaster will not be launched in the default browser.
+Installation may report errors or no errors, however, Visual Studio 2017 integration is not installed.
+For workaround options, see: https://software.intel.com/en- us/articles/intel-software- development-tools-integration-to- vs2017-issue Yocto compatible Linux Platform Project Development If the default browser is already open and Intel System Studio is installed as a root user, Toaster will not be launched in the default browser.
 Users will be unable to configure their platform project via Toaster.
 Close any running instance of the default browser before attempting to create a platform project in Intel System Studio, when Intel System Studio is installed as root.
-Yocto compatible Linux Platform Project Development (ISS-2075) The message "Network access disabled through BB_NO_NETWORK" appears while fetching linux-yocto.
-The kernel source (which is included in the wrlinux layer) has been updated since Toaster was started and Toaster did not detect the change.
-Remove the older wrlinux cloned repository (older kernel repository): \$ rm -rf stalldir&gt;/toaster_clones/gitlx git.wrs.com_git_layers_wrlinux_WRLI NUX_10_17_LTS Open the project in Toaster via the KERNEL CONFIGURATION TOOL.
-Click Update.
-This will re-clone the repository and things will again be in sync.